 - Encourage Small Improvements: Encourage staff to come up with small improvements that are easy to implement, and even better if staff can implement themselves.
 Small improvements go a long way to making a lasting impact, and the short implementation times allows staff to see the results sooner.

 - Recognition for Implemented Ideas: Don’t forget to celebrate successes and recognize the staff member for their idea!
 This will provide momentum for ideas to come and entice other staff to participate.

 - Transparency: Keeping lines of communication between Management and staff goes a long way in making improvements.
-Staff need to be aware of what the organizations goals are and where service levels may be falling short to know how they can contribute to the organization.
-Results for implemented ideas should also be shared with staff, whether that means quicker delivery times or reduced processing errors for example.
+Staff needs to be aware of what the organization’s goals are and where service levels may be falling short to know how they can contribute to the organization.
+Results for implemented ideas should also be shared with staff, whether that means quick delivery times or reduced processing errors for example.
 Even unsuccessful improvements can make a positive impact: share them and identify why they are not working.
 Use this to course correct with your team.

-- Measure the Program: Introduce some Key Performance Indicators (KPIs) to measure how well your Continuous Improvement Program is working; an example which tracks the efficacy of your teams’ voice is percentage of submitted ideas that are implemented.
+- Measure the Program: Introduce some Key Performance Indicators (KPIs) to measure how well your Continuous Improvement Program is working; an example that tracks the efficacy of your teams’ voice is the percentage of submitted ideas that are implemented.

-Building a culture of Continuous Improvement (CI) takes some work, but with open communication and simple process in place, your teams’ ideas can contribute to overall success of your area.
+Building a Culture of Continuous Improvement (CI) takes some work.
+However, with open communication and a simple process in place, your teams’ ideas can contribute to the overall success of your area.

 Questions?
 Contact Us